Raggedy Man: Cast

+Reception

-Critical reception
+Critical response

-The film was well-received by critics.
-On review aggregate site Rotten Tomatoes, it holds a score of 83% based on 6 reviews.
 In his review which awarded the film 3 and 1/2 stars, critic Roger Ebert opined that while the melodramatic ending and reveal was unnecessary, the “surface events of small-town life are wonderfully observed”.
 Ebert praised the performances of Spacek as well as of Roberts, writing, “He is often overwrought in his acting; here, playing more quietly, [Roberts] expresses great reserve of tenderness and strength, and is very effective”.

+Box office

+In the United States and Canada, Raggedy Man grossed $2 million at the box office, against a budget of $9 million.